haowern98/readme/README.md

 <ins>Implementation</ins>

 This flow takes in the conversation ID, `ConvoID` that was extracted in the `Parent Email Parsing Flow` and passes it to the `Child Flow - Get Email with ConvoID` child flow to locate the specific email.
-The flow then passes the output of `Child Flow - Get Email with ConvoID ` into the `Email Parsing Method ` child flow to parse the email body content using the to retrieve necessary details.
+The flow then passes the output of `Child Flow - Get Email with ConvoID ` into the `Email Parsing Method ` child flow to parse the email body content to retrieve necessary details.

 Next, convertion of the leave requestor's full name into a display name that includes both the short name and leave type takes place using `Child Flow - Name Conversion`.
 Finally, the flow creates a new entry with  in an Excel file and sends a response back to the originating Power App or flow, confirming successful completion.